MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-devops-pipeline.md

 - [Deploy the Node.js template](./get-started.md).
 - [Visual Studio Code](https://code.visualstudio.com/download) installed.

+To configure a CI/CD pipeline you'll use the `azd pipeline config` command, which handles the following tasks:

+- Creates and configures a Service Principal for the app on the Azure subscription.
+- If there is not a git repository already configured, provides the steps to create and configure a GitHub repository as well as commit the code.
+- Creates a secure connection between Azure and your repository using GitHub secrets.
+- Runs the action when you check-in the workflow file.

 [All templates](./azd-templates.md) include a default GitHub Actions and Azure DevOps pipeline configuration file called `azure-dev.yml`.
-This configuration file provisions your Azure resources and deploy your code to the main branch.
+This configuration file provisions your Azure resources and deploys your code to the main branch.
 You can find `azure-dev.yml`:

 - **For GitHub Actions:** in the `.github/workflow` directory.
 - **For Azure DevOps:** in the `azdo/pipeline` directory.

 You can use the configuration file as-is or modify it to suit your needs.